vicharak-in/cordic/README.md

 3. **Logarithmic and Exponential**: Computes ln and exp.
 4. **Square Root**: Computes sqrt.

 ## Understanding RAH (Real-time Application Handler)
-RAH is a protocol developed by Vicharak to facilitate efficient data transfer between the CPU and FPGA.
-It enables the CPU to run multiple applications, encapsulating their data into structured frames identified by an **app_id** and delivering them to the FPGA.
-The key data transfer process is as follows:
+RAH is a protocol developed by Vicharak to enable efficient and real-time data transfer between the CPU and FPGA.
+It allows the CPU to manage multiple applications simultaneously by encapsulating their data into structured frames, each identified by a unique app_id, and routing them to the appropriate logic on the FPGA.

-1. **Data Transmission (CPU to FPGA)**:
-   - The CPU encapsulates application data into a distinguishable frame (with **app_id**).
-   - The RAH Services send this frame to the FPGA.
-   - The FPGA decodes the frame and writes it into the appropriate **APP_WR_FIFO**.

-2. **Data Processing and Response (FPGA to CPU)**:
-   - The FPGA processes the data and writes the result into **APP_RD_FIFO**.
-   - The RAH Services encapsulate this data and send it back to the CPU.
-   - The CPU decodes the frame and extracts the computed results.

 ## FPGA User Guide